Understanding peacefulness through the world news: Conclusion

-The analysis of our results shows great promise for the estimation of GPI through GDELT, yet an unexplored data source.
-We believe that this study is valuable to policy-makers and the scientific community, especially to researchers interested in ``Data Science for Social Good''.
-In other words, GDELT could be used not only for peacefulness but for any other well-being dimension and socio-economic index related to societal progress.
+Overall, the analysis of our results shows great promise for the estimation of GPI through GDELT and, in general, for the measurement of peacefulness using big data and AI.
+We believe that this study is valuable to policymakers, peacekeepers, the scientific community, and especially to researchers interested in ``Data Science for Social Good''.
+Indeed, GDELT could be used not only for peacefulness but for any other well-being dimension and socio-economic index related to societal progress.